Yoast/duplicate-post/readme.txt

 3. On the post edit screen, you can click on 'Copy to a new draft' above "Cancel"/"Move to trash".

+4. While viewing a post as a logged in user, you can click on 'Copy to a new draft' as a dropdown link under "Edi Post" in the admin bar.

-2 and 3 will lead to the edit page for the new draft: change what you want, click on 'Publish' and you're done.
+2, 3 and 4 will lead to the edit page for the new draft: change what you want, click on 'Publish' and you're done.

 **Pay attention to the new behaviour!** The first way now allows you to clone a post with a single click, speeding up your work if you have many posts to duplicate.

 There is also a **template tag**, so you can put it in your templates and clone your posts/pages from the front-end.
-Clicking on the link will lead you to the edit page for the new draft, just like the second way above.
+Clicking on the link will lead you to the edit page for the new draft, just like the admin bar link.

 In the Options page under Settings it is now possible to choose what to copy: